anabeldorado/anabeldorado.github.io/index.md

 </figure>
 </div>

-Now that we have a way of categorising these movies and we’ve seen the release trends, what genres are overrepresented into our two clusters of interest ?
+Now that we have a way of categorising these movies and we’ve seen the release trends, what genres are overrepresented in our two clusters of interest ?
 Reminder that previously we saw that
 - Musical
 - Adventure
 - Horror